Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Keep individual clips short (5–8s) and reuse them across multiple cuts or formats.

-• Combine Dream Machine shots with text overlays, VO and simpler cuts to stretch your seconds further.
+• Combine Dream Machine shots with text overlays, VO and simple edits to stretch your seconds further.

 Best for: